 Top tips for application forms:

-- Set aside enough time to complete the form – application forms tends to take longer to complete than expected.
+- Set aside enough time to complete the form – application forms can take longer to complete than expected.

-- Do a rough copy (photocopy the original if you only have one copy).
-Check your spelling, punctuation and grammar and if it's handwritten keep it tidy and legible.
+- Do a rough copy or first draft of your application - photocopy the original if you only have one copy.
+Check your spelling, punctuation and grammar are all correct and ensure your hand-writing is clear and legible.

-- Always follow the employer's rules – if they say 'black ink' or 'capitals' use black ink or capitals.
+- Always follow the employer's rules – if they request 'black ink' or 'capitals' use black ink or capitals.

-- If it is an online application check at the start whether you can save and edit as you go as often you are not able to do this.
-Alternatively do your drafting in Word until you are ready to submit the form.
+- If it is an online application, check at the start whether you can save and edit as you go.
+Some application forms may not allow you to do this.
+Alternatively, make your draft in a word processing programme until you are ready to submit the form.

-- Application forms have competency-based questions and / or personal statement questions.
-Competency-based questions ask you to provide evidence for particular competencies, personal statement questions are more open, e.g. what skills and experience do you have that relate to the job?
-For these you need to find out the requirements for the job (look at the advert and person specification) and provide evidence.
+- Application forms can have competency-based questions and/or personal statement questions.
+Competency-based questions ask you to provide evidence for particular competencies, whereas personal statement questions are more open, e.g. what skills and experience do you have that relate to the job?
+For these kind of questions, you need to use the requirements for the job (look at the advert and person specification) to provide evidence of your suitability.

 - Provide real examples and analyse what you actually did – instead of saying 'working for Quay Radio developed my team working skills' – show more clearly what your role was and how it developed your skills.
-But don't waffle – keep your examples relevant and structured.
+However, don't waffle!
+Keep your examples relevant and structured.

-- Keep a copy of your application form – read it over to help you prepare for your interview.
+- Make a backup copy of your application form.
+If you are selected for interview, you can read this over to help you prepare.

-- You do not need to attach a CV with an application form (unless it is asked for).
+- In most cases, you do not need to attach a CV with an application form.
+Only do this if it is asked for.

 - Get your free copy of ‘Application forms guide’ and use the range of reference materials available at Purple Door to learn more useful tips on completing your application forms.

 - Book an appointment to see a careers adviser who will be able to talk through your application form with you.